-Air vented outside should be vented away from any intake air, and can be done without filtration, but please check your local environmental legislation when considering venting outside.
+Displaced air from enzyme storage units that is vented back into the work place must be controlled by HEPA filtration.
+Air vented outside should be vented away from any intake air, and can be done without filtration.

 Valves

 Valves should have leak free seals.
 Those connected to the pipe or pump with flanges should be covered with flange protectors to prevent the development of sprays if the flange/seal fails.